-On [date], the Group purchased 100% equity interest in XYZ Properties Pte Ltd ("XPPL) for a cash consideration SFRS(I) 3.B64.a-d of \$XXX.
+On [date], the Group purchased 100% equity interest in XYZ Properties Pte Ltd ("XPPL) for a cash consideration of \$XXX.
 The principal activity of XPPL is that of property investment.
 The Group has made the purchase to SFRS(I) 1-7.40.a,b increase its investment portfolio of commercial properties.